Abejuela

 Abejuela is a municipality located in the province of Teruel, Aragon, Spain.
 According to the 2018 census (INE), the municipality has a population of 49 inhabitants.
 It is the southernmost town in Aragon.

 Sierra de Javalambre rises north of the town and Sierra del Toro to the east.

 Economy

-The economy of Abejuela is focused primarily on agriculture and livestock raring.
+The economy of Abejuela is focused primarily on agriculture and livestock rearing.
 Some crops include wheat, barley, and outstanding quality truffle plantations, one of the best there is in Spain.
-Livestock raring is also high quality because all livestock are fed almost completely 100% natural.
+Livestock rearing is also high quality because all livestock are fed almost completely 100% natural.

 History

 There is little documentation on Abejuela, because almost all its files were destroyed in the Civil War.

 It is known from oral tradition, that the first settlers were people exiled to its highest and coldest point called Almansa, where the hermitage of Santa Margarita is located.
 It is believed that around the fifteenth century the first buildings on what is now Abejuela were built, these are the Church and the military tower in the square.

 Abejuela, is still one of the few towns that retains almost all of its architecture intact, with renovations remaining faithful to its surroundings and despite the years they have been kept in perfect condition.